 top of page

-And why I turned down VIP tickets directly from the band for their Hong Kong concert.
+and why I declined VIP tickets offered directly by the band for their Hong Kong concert.

-It was November 2003, and I was in Hong Kong doing business with Tourism Australia and NSW Tourism.
-Our busy schedule ended with dinner at Hong Kong's most exclusive restaurant.
-The China Club is a retro-chic, Shanghai-style club and Michelin-star restaurant.
-The club's members are among the most influential people in the city, including personalities such as government officials and senior local businessmen.
-The private restaurant is by invitation only and offers intimate rooms for privacy and is a prominent venue for visiting celebrities and other dignitaries from around the globe.
+In November 2003, I found myself in Hong Kong conducting business with Tourism Australia and NSW Tourism.
+Our hectic itinerary concluded with a dinner at Hong Kong's most prestigious restaurant.
+The China Club is a retro-chic, Shanghai-style establishment and a Michelin-starred restaurant.
+The club's members include some of the city's most influential individuals, such as government officials and top local business leaders and executives.
+This exclusive restaurant is accessible by invitation only, offering private rooms for discretion and serving as a notable venue for visiting celebrities and dignitaries.

 Photo Credit: Goop.com

-Dining in the restaurant that evening was none other than Bill Clinton with guests, and in a separate area was the Rolling Stones, who were in Hong Kong as part of their Licks Tour.
+That evening, dining in the restaurant was none other than Bill Clinton with guests, while in a different section, The Rolling Stones were present, as they were in Hong Kong for their Licks Tour.

-The dinner was sublime.
-We were treated like royalty as guests of the Hong Kong Government’s Tourist Bureau.
-The food and fine wine were a culinary feast like nothing I've ever had.
-The centrepiece was the dramatic entrance and theatre of the head chef with ‘The Peking Duck’.
-A full, authentic roasted peking duck positioned on a large silver platter with its neck positioned high.
-After a short applause from the table and having the duck presented to the centre of the table for viewing pleasure, it was then taken aside for carving.
+The dinner was exquisite.
+As guests of the Hong Kong Government’s Tourist Bureau, we were given royal treatment.
+The food and exquisite wine created a culinary experience unlike any I've ever encountered.
+The highlight was the impressive entrance and presentation by the head chef with 'The Peking Duck'.
+A whole, authentic roasted Peking duck was displayed on a large silver platter with its neck held high.
+Following a brief round of applause from the table and after the duck was showcased at the center of the table for everyone to admire, it was then taken aside for carving.

-We had the pleasure of meeting the Rolling Stones ever so briefly.
-They were all very polite and engaging, and privately enjoying great food and wine.
-They offered us free concert tickets to their Harbour Concert in a VIP section the following day.
+We had the delightful opportunity to meet the members of the Rolling Stones, albeit briefly.
+They were all courteous and engaging, privately savoring excellent food and wine.
+They generously offered us complimentary tickets to their Harbour Concert in the VIP section the next day.

-Now … this is where my dilemma starts.
-You see, the following day was my flight home.
-That's fine; the flight could have easily been changed as Qantas was a major partner and sponsor of our business trip to Hong Kong.
-But that's not my issue.
-I chose the early flight home to Australia to attend a friend’s wedding.
-I planned to arrive back in Sydney around 10 a.m., drive 3 hours home, and then head to the wedding later that afternoon.
+Now, this is where my dilemma begins.
+The next day was my flight back home.
+That's not a problem; the flight could have been easily adjusted since Qantas was a major partner and sponsor of our business trip to Hong Kong.
+However, that's not my concern.
+I opted for the early flight to Australia to attend a friend's wedding.
+I intended to arrive in Sydney by 10 a.m., drive 3 hours home, and then attend the wedding that afternoon.

 What do I do?, do I miss a mate's wedding for a once-in-a-lifetime concert or do I stay loyal to my friends and return home for the wedding as planned?

-Well… it turns out I did neither, unfortunately not by choice.
-I would forgo the concert tickets and return home the next day for the wedding.
-On the flight home, I would start to become very cold with aching joints.
-By the time I cleared customs in Sydney, I would have a temperature, hot and cold sweats and feel nauseous and very ill.
-I went to the local Hospital, which immediately isolated me for fear of Bird Flu from returning from Asia.
-Eventually, it was deemed a case of food poisoning, and I missed the wedding altogether.
-It would later be discovered that all of our group of 15 became ill, some requiring hospitalisation in Hong Kong or treatment in their hotel room.
-I was fortunate to make it home in time for medical treatment.
-We couldn’t blame ‘The Peking Duck’ nor The China Club as we all ate, drank and worked together before and after visiting the club, it could have come from several sources we visited that day, later that evening and the next morning as we all ate breakfast, lunch and dinner together each day.
+Morally, I couldn't let my friend down and I decided to decline the concert tickets and head home the next day for the wedding.
+On my flight back, I started feeling very cold with aching joints.
+By the time I passed through customs in Sydney, I had a fever, was experiencing hot and cold sweats, and felt nauseous and very unwell.
+I went to the local hospital, where they immediately isolated me, fearing Bird Flu since I had returned from Asia.
+Eventually, it was determined to be a case of food poisoning, and I missed the wedding entirely.
+It was later discovered that all 15 members of our group fell ill, with some needing hospitalisation in Hong Kong or treatment in their hotel rooms.
+I was lucky to make it home in time for medical care.
+We certainly couldn’t blame ‘The Peking Duck’ nor The China Club, as we all ate, drank, and worked together before and after visiting the club.
+The source could have been any of the places we visited that day, later that evening, or the next morning, as we all shared breakfast, lunch, and dinner each day.

 About the Author